Emotional granularity: Implications

 From the limited amount of research that has been conducted on this topic, some implications have already been suggested.
 It appears that individuals show a wide range of emotional granularity, demonstrated in their self-reports and lab based studies.
-It has been suggested that high emotional granularity is beneficial for coping with emotional experiences because it allows one to label their emotions more accurately and deal accordingly.
+It has been suggested that high emotional granularity is beneficial for coping with emotional experiences because it allows one to construct their emotions more accurately and deal accordingly.
 Consistent with these findings, other studies have been conducted to test participants' judgment of facial emotions in comparison with their level of resilience, or ability to cope with stress.
 It was found that when shown neutral faces, participants with higher resilience categorized the face as a positive emotion, and those with low resilience chose a negative emotion category.
 In addition, this experiment found that participants had faster reaction times when distinguishing between emotions of opposite valence like happiness and sadness, in comparison with emotions of similar valence like sadness and fear.
 The concept of emotional granularity is still fairly nascent and requires further development, research, and awareness.